 When comparing options, assess:

-Fast, flexible solutions can be critical when timing determines opportunity — such as stocking for a busy season or fulfilling a large order.
+Fast, flexible solutions can be critical when timing determines opportunity, such as stocking for a busy season or fulfilling a large order.

 Every financing type has its own eligibility framework:

+Alternative finance providers increasingly serve businesses that may not qualify for traditional bank financing.
 This shift shows how alternative models now play a major role in financial inclusion for small business owners.

 To simplify decision-making, consider creating a table like the one below: